There is not much publicity and promotion on the Meepo – a sub $300, super affordable electric skateboard with 5-star riding experience.

 “ESC impacts the riding experience significantly.
-A good ESC can allow the rider to control the acceleration – whether if they want it to be abrupt or to be gentle.
+A good ESC can allow the rider to control the acceleration – whether they want it to be abrupt or to be gentle.

 On the opposite side of things, ESC also controls the braking experience.
 With a good ESC, you can have a better control of the brakes.
 It will allow you to stay at any speed you want when going downhill.”

-ESC can get expensive, and there is really a point of diminishing returns where a pricier ESC does not improve the riding experience further, at least for Meepo.
+ESC can get expensive, there is really a point of diminishing returns where a pricier ESC does not improve the riding experience further, at least for Meepo.